samirspatel/kubernetes-example-php-app/README.md

 Kubernetes Symfony Example
 --------------------------

-A simple Symfony app that has been containerized and runs within kubernetes as a `Deployment` backed by a `Service`.
+A simple Symfony app that has been containerized and runs within kubernetes

-This service presupposes the existence of a kubernetes cluster running in the cloud that supports `LoadBalancer` and `kubectl` installed and configured on your local machine.
+Follows best practices outlined in our [Service Playbooks](https://playbooks.flokubernetes.com/)

 ### Run app locally
 `composer install`